ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 ![pic6](../img/digioconnectors.jpg)

-4 of the Digital Inputs are mapped to:
+4 of the Digital Inputs are mapped to Ice-Bear Modes:

  - Make Ice
  - Melt Ice